saveup/reclassifier/README.md

 # Reclassifier

-Classifier Comes Alive is a gem to allow Bayesian and other types of classifications.
+Reclassifier is a gem that provides string classification via Naïve Bayes classification and Latent Semantic Indexing classification.
 It is a fork of the original [Classifier](https://github.com/cardmagic/classifier) gem, which appears to be unmaintained as of a couple of years ago.

 ## Installation